-- one of the recognised competency-based qualifications listed in the criteria
+- either one of the recognised competency-based qualifications and one of the recognised knowledge-based qualifications listed in the criteria, or a combined competency qualification, also listed in the criteria

 - a minimum of two years’ work-based experience in the UK, Isle of Man or Channel Islands

-Please see the criteria for registration as a pharmacy technician for more information about what you will need to do.
+Please see the criteria for registration as a pharmacy technician [PDF 747 KB] for more information about what you will need to do.

-Once you have completed your qualifications and work experience, apply to register using the UK application form and guidance pack.
+Once you have completed your qualifications and work experience, you can apply to register with us.

 Relevant work experience